Schneefl0cke/TacViewInterpreter/README.md

 # TacViewInterpreter

-This is a quick and dirty solution to read TacView Flightlog files and sort them.
+This programs aims to generate statistics about your DCS mission.
+To use it, you need TacView and export the flight log.
-It will create a .txt and a .xls file containing all casualties caused by weapons.
+The programm will create a .xls file containing all KIA caused by weapons, and MIA (accidents).
 The casualties are sorted by type (aircraft, SAM, tanks, etc.) and grouped by country.

-The created .txt files can be added together to generate a new report, so you can keep track of the losses in a campaign.

-TODO:
-1. Add losses not caused by weapons
-2. Add information about weapons used
+Things killed by players and players killed are also listed.

+I will not make a highscore list about which player killed the most or K/D ratios.
+My flying philosophy is, that the mission comes always first, going home second and kills last.